What’s the Pomodoro Technique and how can it help you get more done?

 Give yourself a Work Smart Rating by answering these five questions:

-- I produce: Less Results OR More Results
+- I produce: fewer Results OR More Results

 - I produce: Wrong Results OR Right Results